skgrehli/flask_app/README.md

 # App

 # Todo
+1. Why does it break on 'from . import app'?
-1. Password protect Heroku or Flask app.
+2. Password protect Heroku or Flask app.
-2. Finish Visual Studio guide below.
-3. Copy code from Gem to this repo and make certain all pips are installed (pymongo, quandl etc.)

 ---